 Two days later, on December 30, the Japanese Embassy issued a statement expressing disappointment over the statue: “We believe that the establishment of a ‘comfort woman’ statue in other countries, including this case, is extremely disappointing, not compatible with the Japanese government.”
 Later that day, the statue was removed.

 This is the second time a “comfort women” statue was removed in the Philippines.
-On April 27th, 2018, in the middle of night, the Department of Public Works and Highways (DPWH) removed the first statue, which was installed on December 8, 2017 by the city government of Manila, the National Historical Commission of the Philippines, grassroots organizations, and local residents in Manila.
+The first “comfort women” memorial installed in Manila on December 8, 2017 was removed on April 27, 2018 by the Philippines’ Department of Public Works and Highways in the middle of the night.
+The pretext was the need to pave the way for a flood control project.
+The city government of Manila, the National Historical Commission of the Philippines, grassroots organizations, and local residents in Manila installed the statue.
 Japan holds major economic influence in the country.

 At the 1,365th Wednesday Rally, Congressman Mike Honda held the banner right next to the Peace Statue in front of the Japanese embassy.
 The banner reads, “Abe, apologize to ‘comfort women!’”
 Much appreciation goes to Mike and the Korean Council.